Members of the Editorial Board

 Dr. James Wirtz

-TRI has an International Advisory Board, a Consortium of Participating Institutions as well as Group of Individual Researchers guiding and supporting its efforts.
+The Terrorism Research Initiative (TRI) has three Directors: Robert Wesley (President), Alex P. Schmid and James J.F.
+Forest.
+TRI has an International Advisory Board (currently 11 members), a Consortium of Participating Institutions (currently 17 institutions and centers) as well as Group of Individual Researchers (currently 110) guiding and supporting its efforts.
 They are listed below.

 International Advisory Board of the Terrorism Research Initiative